 Displayed when you pan, following moving subjects with the camera.
 When you follow subjects moving horizontally, image stabilization only counteracts vertical camera shake, and horizontal stabilization stops.
 Similarly, when you follow subjects moving vertically, image stabilization only counteracts horizontal camera shake.

-To cancel image stabilization, set [IS Mode] to [Off] (\square 133).
-In this case, an IS icon is not displayed.
+- To cancel image stabilization, set [IS Mode] to [Off] (Q87).
+In this case, an IS icon is not displayed. - In [♣️] mode, no [♠) icon is displayed.

 On-Screen Frames